daveschudel/Fedora-KDE/README.md

 DNF can take a long to update itself because it downloads the repository data often.
 A [discussion](https://ask.fedoraproject.org/t/why-is-dnf-so-slow/6316) on the Fedora Project site suggested setting <code>metadata_expire=2d</code> in <code>/etc/dnf/dnf.conf</code>.
 If you use the -q parameter (quiet) like in my install scripts it will look like the process hangs.

+I found if I call dnf with the <code>--refresh</code> parameter it seems to update the repository metadata faster than if it does it based on it's schedule.
+I'm not sure why.
+So I run <code>sudo dnf update -y --refresh</code>

 There are a lot of dnf groups to choose from.
 See a list of groups by running
 ```
 dnf group list